M1N0RM1N3R/nixos-config/README.md

 # PickSquid's personal NixOS config

 Neĝas!
-This is the configuration I use across everything I run [NixOS] on. (currently just my primary mobile workstation, but others are in logistics as I type)
+This is the configuration I use across everything I run [NixOS] on.
 After a previous aborted migration due to issue #1, I slowly tore down and rebuilt the config from the ground up around [Snowfall]--an opinionated framework for Nix flakes--in January 2025. (new year, new OS, amirite?)

 ## Features